 Three horses died over the weekend at Santa Anita Park, as animal rights activists continued to push for a nationwide ban on racing.

-The 4-year-old gelding raced nine times, winning once, finishing second once and third twice, earning $40,743.
+Santa Anita officials confirmed Sunday that a horse who had been training at the track died, but declined to immediately share more details.
+Tikkun Olam was a 4-year-old who raced nine times, winning once, finishing second once and third twice, earning $40,743.
 He finished sixth in a field of seven in his final race, a claiming race Aug.
 28 at Del Mar.

 On Saturday, a 4-year-old gelding named Uncontainable took a bad step nearing midstretch, and was pulled up and vanned off.
 The horse suffered a “fractured right front ankle,” according to a post on Santa Anita’s website.
 “Per recommendation from the attending veterinarian, the horse was humanely euthanized.”